aplteam/Tatin/docs_archive/Tatin_Spec.md

 | ------ |
 | `⍬`    |

 The purpose of this method is to retrieve the package (and all its dependencies), unzip it and then copy it to the `target_folder`.
 Then the fully qualified package URI is added to the [Dependency file](#) in the `target_folder` (if the file is missing it is created).

-Finally a file "apl-buildlist.json` is created or added to that defines all the top-level packages and their dependencies.
+Finally the dependency tree is added to the file `apl-buildlist.json` or, if it does not exist yet, it is created.
+This file contains all the top-level packages and their dependencies.

-This is all done in the file system only.
+This is all done in the file system.

 Use the `LoadDependencies` method to read the [Dependency file](#) and load the installed packages into the active workspace.